metricly/metricly-docs/content/integrations/etsy-statsd/_index.md

   }
 }
 ```
 4\.
-In order to associate StatsD metrics with an element in Metricly, ensure that there is at least one mapping for Metricly defined in the **mappings** section of your StatsD configuration file.
+In order to associate StatsD metrics with an element in CloudWisdom, ensure that there is at least one mapping for CloudWisdom defined in the **mappings** section of your StatsD configuration file.

 {{% notice tip %}}
 Each mapping uses a pattern with a regular expression (`regex`) that corresponds with a set of keys in StatsD.
-The regex value can convert these keys to metrics that belong to an element in Metricly.
+The regex value can convert these keys to metrics that belong to an element in CloudWisdom.
 If the element or metric name is in the StatsD key, it can be represented by` $(regex-captured-group-number)`, demonstrated in the code below.
 {{% /notice %}}

 ```